 The business was born of a genuine passion for the art of ceramics (James has been an active collector since the age of 12!) and is underpinned by an active programme of one person and thematic shows in our well-designed, intimate viewing environment in Oxford supported by occasional external presence at leading art fairs such as Collect.

 James is delighted to be able to act as a special advisor to a growing number of private individuals who are looking to develop or re-shape their studio ceramic collections and the gallery regularly place works in leading museums including, in recent months, the V & A Museum, London; Ashmolean Museum, Oxford and Hepworth Gallery, Wakefield.

 Oxford Ceramics Gallery continues to develop online access to exhibitions and objects.
-Rachel, James, Michele and the newest permanent team member, Leigh Sneade, who joined in March this year from the National Trust, are happy to answer any queries by either phone or Email.
+Rachel, James, and team member Leigh Sneade are happy to answer any queries by either phone or email.

 The gallery also benefits from support and advice from experienced independent curator, Amanda Game, and fellow ceramics enthusiast, collector, Keith Seeley.

 P E R MI S S I O N S & C R E D I T S

 If you would like to use and credit an image with copyright held by Oxford Ceramics Gallery please contact us here.

 Every effort has been made to identify copyright holders and obtain their permission for the use of copyright material.
 Please contact us here if you any questions about material used by Oxford Ceramics Gallery.